Chinese Garlic Green Beans Recipe (Sauteed, Not Fried)

 Chinese Green Beans recipe sauteed in garlic sauce made light, healthy, and easy!
-Perfectly charred, and blistered green beans that are not greasy yet packed with an amazing flavor punch.
-You’ll love these smoky garlicky green beans you can enjoy daily!
+Perfectly charred, and blistered garlicky green beans that are not greasy yet packed with an amazing flavor punch.
+I’ll show you how to achieve that smoky delicious flavor and perfectly crisp green beans without deep-frying so you can enjoy it daily!

 Chinese Style Garlic Green Beans Recipe (not fried)